-This supply chain sustainability assessment project focused on forest-based biomass grown within the state of Michigan.
-We were tasked with developing environmental metrics for greenhouse gas emissions and fossil energy demand for forest-based biomass harvesting and transport within Michigan.
-To this end, we have developed a limited-scope life-cycle assessment (LCA) procedure for a few general scenarios, using a well-detailed process assumptions and inventory data.
+This supply chain sustainability assessment project focused on forest-based biomass (specifically, roundwood hardwood logs) grown within the state of Michigan.
+We were tasked with developing environmental metrics for greenhouse gas emissions and fossil energy demand for roundwood harvesting and transport within the anticipated 150-mile supply zone of Frontier Renewable Resources' (FRR) planned cellulosic ethanol facility in Kinross, Michigan (Figure 1).
+To this end, we have developed a limited-scope life-cycle assessment (LCA) procedure for a few general scenarios, using well-detailed process assumptions and inventory data.
 Results and methods from this study may be later used at different levels of data aggregation when considering specific bioenergy projects within the state of Michigan, or may possibly be applicable to forest-based biomass use within the broader Great Lakes region.